 We can’t imagine not having any lights in our house.
-When the sun goes down we would not be able to see anything unless we don’t have fire.
+When the sun goes down we would not be able to see anything unless we don’t have a fire.
 For thousands of years, people all over the world have been fascinated by lightning.
 Some people must have wondered how to put that kind of power to practical use.
 But it wasn’t until the 18th century that the path to the everyday use of electrical power began to take shape.

 Electricity is a natural phenomenon that occurs throughout nature and takes many different forms.
-Mostly we use current electricity: the things that powers our electronic gadgets.
+Mostly we use current electricity: the things that power our electronic gadgets.
 It flows from a power source through wires, lighting up LEDs, spinning motors, and powering our communication devices.

 Electricity is briefly defined as the flow of electric charge and it’s a set of physical phenomena associated with the presence and motion of matter that has a property of electric charge, But what is the history?
 How we find electricity?

-History of Electricity:
+The Brief History of Electricity

 Electricity is a form of energy and it occurs in nature, so it was not “invented.”
 As to who discovered it, many misconceptions abound.
 Some give credit to Benjamin Franklin for discovering electricity, but his experiments only helped establish the connection between lightning and electricity, nothing more.